markszulc/experience-manager-learn.en/help/cloud-service/asset-compute/develop/worker.md

 ## Running the worker

-Now that the worker code is complete, and was previously registered and configured in the [manifest.yml](./manifest.md), it can be executed using the local Asset Compute Dev Tool to see the results.
+Now that the worker code is complete, and was previously registered and configured in the [manifest.yml](./manifest.md), it can be executed using the local Asset Compute Development Tool to see the results.

 1. From the root of the Asset Compute project
 1. Execute `app aio run`
-1. Wait for Asset Compute Dev Tool to open in a new window
+1. Wait for Asset Compute Development Tool to open in a new window
 1. In the __Select a file...__ drop down, select a sample image to process
     + Select a sample image file to use as the source asset binary
-    + If none exist yet, tap the __(+)__ to the left, and upload a [sample image](../assets/samples/sample-file.jpg) file, and refresh the Dev Tools browser window
+    + If none exist yet, tap the __(+)__ to the left, and upload a [sample image](../assets/samples/sample-file.jpg) file, and refresh the Development Tools browser window
 1. Update `"name": "rendition.png"` as this worker to generates a transparent PNG.
-    + Note this "name" parameter is only used for the Dev Tool, and should not relied on.
+    + Note this "name" parameter is only used for the Development Tool, and should not relied on.

     ```json
     {